cisagov/development-guide/project_setup/README.md

 ## Disabling squash merging ##

-Click on the settings tab for your new repository and, in the "Options" section, make sure that "Allow squash merging" is *unchecked*.
+Click on the settings tab for your new repository and, in the "Pull Request" section, make sure that "Allow squash merging" is *unchecked*.

 ## Set up your environment and pre-commit ##